15 Ecommerce Email Marketing Strategies To Increase Conversion

 To find the best email send times, it’s important to track when your audience engages with your content the most.
 For many industries, optimal sending times include mornings (9 AM to 12 PM), afternoons (12 PM to 3 PM), and midweek days (Tuesday-Thursday).

-However, it’s important to analyze your specific audience’s habits to find what frequencies and sending times work best for you.
+However, it’s important to analyze your specific audience’s habits to find what frequencies and sending times work best for you, not just rely on what you read on the Internet.

 4. Test and experiment

-Almost all top e-commerce brands we work with test every aspect of their email marketing campaigns aggressively.
+Almost all top e-commerce brands we work with test their email marketing campaigns aggressively.

-You hear that right.
+You heard that right.
 And here is why A/B testing is so important.

 When you continually test your email subject lines, preview text, body copy, and visual elements, you will develop a repository of insights on what works well with your audience.